President, Shabnam Jabari, University of New Brunswick

 View Bio

 Born in North River, Newfoundland and Labrador, in 1967, Desmond Power earned both his Bachelor and Master of Engineering degrees from Memorial University of Newfoundland in St. John’s, completing them in 1991 and 1994.
-He is currently Vice President of Remote Sensing at C-CORE in St. John’s, where he oversees a team of about 30 specialists working across geomatics, radar systems, and Earth observation.
+He is currently Vice President of Remote Sensing at C-CORE in St. John’s, where he oversees a team of over 40 specialists working across geomatics, radar systems, and Earth observation.

-Over the course of more than 26 years in the field, Mr. Power’s early career focused largely on high-frequency over-the-horizon radar.
+Over the course of more than 34 years in the field, Mr. Power’s early career focused largely on high-frequency over-the-horizon radar.
 By 1998, his work expanded into microwave radar and satellite synthetic aperture radar (SAR), which later led him into broader Earth observation research, including both electro-optical and SAR technologies, and applications in geomatics.
 His leadership has supported projects in areas such as iceberg and ship detection, SAR-based wind monitoring, EO-based water quality and river ice observation, ice charting and sea ice thickness assessment, as well as satellite and ground-based interferometric SAR for ground movement studies.
-His group has also advanced research in vehicle tracking, wetland observation, and oil spill detection.

-Beyond his professional role, Mr. Power is also an IEEE member and is licensed as a Professional Engineer with Professional Engineers and Geoscientists of Newfoundland and Labrador.
+Beyond his professional role, Mr. Power is chair of the Canadian Institute of Geomatics, Newfoundland Branch is also an IEEE member.
+He is licensed as a Professional Engineer with Professional Engineers and Geoscientists of Newfoundland and Labrador.

 View Bio